biosp4rk/mzmr/readme.txt

 ------------------
 V 1.2
 - Merged MZMR 1.5 version with MZMRR, renamed to MZMR+.
-- Added option to randomize Metroid: Deep Freeze ROM hack.
+- Added option to randomize Metroid: Deep Freeze and Spooky Mission ROM hacks.
 - Removed "Misc 2" tab, replaced with "Enemies" tab.
 - Changed text rando to read from file to allow for user input.
 - Modified text rando code to auto format strings based on bracketed expressions and length.